P79N6A/server/README.md

 </td></tr>

 <tr><td><b>HTML</b></td><td>
- <a href="http://links.twibright.com/">links</a>/<a href="http://lynx.invisible-island.net/current/">lynx</a>/<a href="http://w3m.sourceforge.net/">w3m</a> compatibility is important to us so we provide <b>text/html</b> on request. templates are defined on a class (a group of resources) or instance (resource) basis
+ <a href="http://links.twibright.com/">links</a>/<a href="http://lynx.invisible-island.net/current/">lynx</a>/<a href="http://w3m.sourceforge.net/">w3m</a> compatibility is important to us so we provide <b>text/html</b> on request. rendering is defined on a class (a group of resources) or instance (resource) basis
 </td></tr>

 <tr><td><b>future</b></td><td>
-we love interfaces, but prefer to not invent new ones. one possibility is offering our automated RDF-conversion in virtual Turtle-files to other daemons like <a href=https://github.com/linkeddata/ldnode>ldnode</a>/<a href=https://github.com/linkeddata/gold>gold</a> on a FUSE filesystem.
+we love interfaces, but prefer to not invent new ones. one possibility is offering our automated RDF-conversion in virtual-Turtle to other daemons like <a href=https://github.com/linkeddata/ldnode>ldnode</a>/<a href=https://github.com/linkeddata/gold>gold</a> on a FUSE filesystem.
 </td></tr>

 </table>